Introducing Livestream for Facebook Live: The Best of Both Worlds

 Starting today, Facebook Live will be available to all Premium and Enterprise subscribers using Livestream Producer, Studio, and Broadcaster Pro.
 To get started, head to your account settings where you can authorize your Facebook account, choose a destination, and tailor privacy settings for your future events.

-Looking to get started streaming to Facebook Live?
-Check out our Facebook Live Guide to using Livestream across social media.
+Looking to get started streaming to Facebook Live and other social media platforms?
+Check out our Live Streaming for Social Media Guide to using Livestream across social media.